evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_AWD/_index.md

 ### Suspension

-The  suspension has a fixed height and damping.
+The standard suspension has a fixed height and damping.
 The ground clearance with this suspension is 177 mm.

 ### Steering

 Dynamic steering is a standard on the Toyota bZ4X AWD, varying the steering ratio based on driving speed for enhanced control and comfort.

+### Drive Modes

+The Toyota bZ4X AWD lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
+The driver can choose between 3 modes:

+- Normal: Balanced steering and throttle.
+- X-Mode: Dynamic steering and throttle.
+- Eco: Balanced steering and efficent throttle.

 ### Brakes